 Since an MMS contains media, these types of messages are more expensive to send.
 However, we generally see that MMS drives higher conversions and click-through rates for our customers than SMS—especially if the image or GIF includes complementary information, such as an image of the featured product.

 That’s why most marketing strategies use a combination of SMS and MMS strategically to get the best ROI (more on that later).

-Should I use SMS or MMS?
+When should I use SMS vs. MMS?